0xTurco/0xTurco.github.io/_posts/2023-12-25-HTB-Sherlocks-OpTinsel-Trace1.md

 Elfin:1001:aad3b435b51404eeaad3b435b51404ee:529848fe56902d9595be4a608f9fbe89::
 ```

-Now we can take the NT portion of this output and crack it or use an online too like crackstation.
+Now we can take the NT portion of this output and crack it or use an online tool like crackstation.

 ![q16-2.png](/images/HTB/Sherlocks/OpTinsel-Trace-1/q16-2.PNG)